openbook-dex/program/dex/README.md

 ## Deploying the DEX

-Run these commands from the repository's dex subdirectory directory,
+Run these commands from the repository's dex directory,

 ### Run unit tests